fedcloud-eu/vault-doc/docs/usage.rst

 Using Secret management service via official GUI and clients
 ============================================================

-Vault service can be used via web-based GUI, command-line client or third-party tools/libraries.
+Although using Secret management service via FedCloud client is strongly recommended, the service is compatible with Vault and can be used via the web-based GUI or Vault's native client tools and libraries.
+Existing services and applications using Vault can be easily integrated to the Secret management service with little efforts.

 Using Secret management service via web-based GUI
 *************************************************